fdb/space-game/step06/README.md

 Just like we have a `updatePlayer` and `updateLasers` method, we create a `updateEnemies` function.

 To have the enemies rotate, we use a sine/cosine function.
 This rotates them around a circle, based on the current time.

+Note that our lasers have no effect: whenever they hit an enemy, nothing happens.
+We will change this in step 7.